sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

 It helps to administrate and run fundamental business tasks.
 It helps in widening customer base of an organization by simplifying individual processes.

-    1. **OLTP Online Analytical Processing:** , is a technology used for data analysis and reporting.
+   **OLAP Online Analytical Processing:**  is a technology used for data analysis and reporting.
 It allows users to interactively analyze multidimensional data to gain insights and make informed decisions.
 Here are the characteristics of OLAP:

 1. **Multidimensional Data:** OLAP systems organize data into multidimensional structures, such as cubes or hypercubes.
 These structures represent data with multiple dimensions, such as time, geography, and product categories, making it easy to analyze data from different perspectives.